enverbisevac/render/README.md

 #### Params variadic function parameter

 `params` can be found in almost any function.
-When param type is string then api will set header (key, value) pair or in case of int it will set status code.
+When param type is string then API will set header (key, value) pair or in case of int it will set status code.

 ```go